|

 make a living as a coffin model when a monster hunter moves in next

 door.
-Find it in Esther Friesner's upcoming anthology
+Find it in Esther Friesner's anthology

-"Fangs for the Mammories" to be published by Baen Books in 2010.
+"Fangs for the Mammories" which was published by Baen Books in the fall of 2010.
+So it's in bookstores now.

 In

-Horror:
+Horror: "The

 And